notwaldorf/tiny-care-terminal/README.md

 ```

-To change default pomodoro and break durations set following variables (these should be numbers):
+To change default pomodoro and break durations set following variables in minutes (these should be numbers):

 ```
 TTC_POMODORO=...